parijatmishra/tf-eks-demo/README.md

     export KUBECONFIG=~/.kube/EksClusterTf

+To verify that you can access the cluster usnig kubectl, you can try:

+    $ kubectl get svc
+    NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE
+    kubernetes   ClusterIP   172.20.0.1   <none>        443/TCP   28h

 ## Node Group

+Before running the commands below, ensure `kubectl` is in the `PATH`, and `KUBECONFIG` is set and pointing to the right kubeconfig.
+(If you are using a single kubeconfig, ensure the `current-context` is pointing to the right context.)

+### Node Group worker nodes

 We will create an "unmanaged" node group - that is, a node group whose instances are created by an auto-scaling group we define.
+In fact, we will create three auto-scaling groups, one for each AZ.
+This is because we will be using a Kubernetes controller named "Cluster Autoscaler" later, and that does not work well with ASGs that span multiple AZs.
+This situation may change in future if Cluster Autoscaler is enhanced to work with multi-AZ ASGs.

 *Note* there are two other ways of creating node groups - "Managed node groups" via the AWS EKS API, and a "Fargate profile", also via the EKS API.
-We will cover them later.
+We do not cover them here.

 Go into the directory: